oh-okay/Diesel-Linux/README.md

 ## Contributing

 We welcome contributions from the community!
-If you have suggestions for improvements, bug reports, or would like to contribute code, please refer to our contribution guidelines https://discord.gg/trvqQw99RG.
+If you have suggestions for improvements, bug reports, or would like to contribute code, please feel free to contribute.

 ## Support

-For support, please visit our community forums (to be added) or open an issue on our GitHub repository.
+For support, please visit our community forums [(on our discord)](https://discord.gg/trvqQw99RG) or open an issue on our GitHub repository.